takaratruong/gait_modeling/README.md

 # Gait Modeling
-Training a policy that models the human gait cycle.
+Training walking policies robust to perturbations.
+2 models are included: 2dwalker and humanoid.